KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 Check this out if you want to learn about "gotchas" when building "before update" or "after update" apex triggers.

 Most notably, the popular recommendation to use a `static` boolean to control trigger recursion has a *catch*.
-It might lead to the trigger not firing at all on a data load or an integration.
-I've proposed a couple alternative approaches that work with Salesforce behavior on allOrNone=false (partial success) operations.
+It could lead to the trigger not firing at all on a data load or an integration.
+I've proposed here alternative approaches that work with Salesforce behavior on allOrNone=false (partial success) operations - usually default behavior of a data load / integration.

 **Motivation**